Low Level API¶

 The header file LLVG_PATH_impl.h

-allows to convert a MicroVG library format path in a buffer that represents the same vectorial path in the platform specific format (generally GPU format).
+allows to convert a MicroVG library format path in a buffer that represents the same vectorial path in the target specific format (generally GPU format).

 The first function called is LLVG_PATH_IMPL_initializePath